Tuatara-VFX/TFlow/README.md

 [![Generic badge](https://img.shields.io/badge/Version-1.1.1-green.svg)](Changelog.md)
 [![Generic badge](https://img.shields.io/badge/Unity_asset_store-gray.svg)](https://u3d.as/2F5t)

-TFlow is a motion vector generator that helps increase the utility and quality of your flipbooks.
+TFlow is a motion vector and motion blur generator that helps increase the utility and quality of your flipbooks.
 With provided shader examples it adapts to many rendering pipelines.

 ![](https://i.imgur.com/G0HDxbH.gif)

 # How does it work?

-1. Use our baking tool to generate motion vectors for your flipbook.
+1. Use our baking tool to generate motion vectors and/or motion blur for your flipbook.
 2. Use the motion vectors texture and the flipbook at runtime to get optical flow blending.

 # Get TFlow